You are here: Urology Textbook > Surgery (procedures) > TURB

 Surgical Technique of Transurethral Bladder Resection

-The patient is placed in lithotomy position.
-Disinfect the external genitalia, the lower abdomen and the perineum and sterile draping.
 Spinal anesthesia or general anesthesia is needed for TURB.
-Spinal anesthesia offers theoretical advantages for the initial postoperative period: the patient is calm, the manipulation of the catheter is possible without pain, less pressing and coughing.
-General anesthesia with muscle relaxation eliminates the risk of an obturator reflex (see complications) and is preferable in lateral tumors.
+Spinal anesthesia offers theoretical advantages for the initial postoperative period: the patient is calm without pressing or coughing, and the manipulation of the catheter is possible without pain.
+General anesthesia with muscle relaxation eliminates the risk of an obturator reflex (see complications) and is preferable for lateral tumors.

-Check for the width of the urethra, search for urethral tumors.
+Check for the width of the urethra, and search for urethral tumors.
 The mucosa of the bladder (and prostate) is examined to identify all flat and papillary tumors.
+Document the size, number, localization, and appearance of all visible lesions before TURB.

 - A resectoscope is introduced into the bladder (around 24 CH).
 If the meatus is too narrow, dilatation may be necessary.
 Urethral strictures need to be treated with internal urethrotomy.